Hybrid navigation: Function

-GPS or other satellite based systems (GLONASS, GALILEO, BEIDOU, QZSS) provide a way to learn one's location, but these methods require free field conditions in order to receive the radio signal.
+GPS and other satellite based systems (GLONASS, GALILEO, BEIDOU, QZSS) provide a way to learn one's location, but these methods require free field conditions in order to receive the radio signal.
 Various satellite systems are subject to switching-off or reduction of data precision by the company or government that runs them.
 They are also prone to intentional or unintentional disturbances.
 Even passing through a tunnel or a garage interrupts the data flow.
 In situations where the signal cannot be received reliably, alternate sources of location data are needed.
 Combining GPS with other methods can avoid these limitations, but each method has its own specific limitations.
 A hybrid system provides fault tolerance for each underlying method and improves the overall precision of the result.

 The hybrid system needs to decide how to choose among the different methods at any given time.
 One solution is a triple configuration, allowing 'result voting' for data collecting systems.

 Alternate systems that supply navigational data include: